arblane/credits-firebot-setup/README.md

   + subs.txt
 + Import the downloaded firebotsetup file
   + Customize
     + You will need to edit the preset effect to change the location of the html and text files.
+This will be handled via an import question.
     + Location, color, etc of the marquee

 # Usage